miso-lims/runscanner/README.md

 # Run Scanner
-This is a web service that monitors directories on the file system containing the output from sequencing instruments and provides them to MISO.
+This is a web service that monitors directories on the file system containing the output from sequencing instruments and serves metadata for runs.

 ## Prerequisites